-For each patient, we reported the mean respiratory rate for each device as well as the mean difference between the two devices with corresponding 95% confidence interval.
+For each patient, we reported the mean respiratory rate for each device as well as the mean difference between the two devices with corresponding 95% CI.
 In addition, we calculated Pearson’s correlation coefficient to describe the correlation between capnography and thermodynamic respiratory rate.
 We did not use a concordance correlation coefficient because of the known differences on how the devices measure respiratory rate.
 Bland-Altman graphs were plotted to illustrate how the difference in respiratory rate varies based on the magnitude of the respiratory rate.
 In addition, generalized estimating equations (GEE) were used to compute the difference in percentage of reports showing apnea between the two devices while accounting for the paired nature of the data.
-Linear mixed models were used to evaluate overall association between Capnography respiratory rate and Linshom respiratory rate while accounting for within subject correction due to multiple measurements per patient.
-Lastly, GEE analysis was used to assess the overall difference between Linshom and Capnography apnea rates taking into consideration the correlation between measures done in the same subject.
+Linear mixed models were used to evaluate overall association between capnography respiratory rate and Linshom respiratory rate while accounting for within subject correction due to multiple measurements per patient.
+Lastly, GEE analysis was used to assess the overall difference between Linshom and capnography apnea rates taking into consideration the correlation between measures done in the same subject.
 All analysis were performed using SAS (version 9.4, The SAS Institute, Cary, NC, United States) and a P value of less than 0.05 was considered statistically significant.

 RESULTS

 Twelve consecutive patients scheduled to undergo endoscopic procedures at our facility in Cleveland Clinic, Ohio, were enrolled.
-Eight patients underwent colonoscopy and four underwent an upper endoscopy.
+Eight patients underwent colonoscopy, and four underwent an upper endoscopy.
 One patient underwent both upper and lower endoscopy.
-Patients’ age ranged between 41 to 90 years.
+Patients’ age ranged between 41 and 90 years.
 There were seven males and five females in the conducted study.
-Four esophagogastroduodenoscopies and eight colonoscopies were performed (one patient received both procedures).
-Both conscious sedation and MAC was used during the study (Tables 1 and 2).
+Four esophagogastroduodenoscopies, and eight colonoscopies were performed (1 patient received both procedures).
+Both conscious sedation and monitored anesthesia care was used during the study (Tables 1 and 2).

 After data review, 4 patients had to be excluded.
 Patients were subject to exclusion for various reasons, including technical difficulties with capnography machine operations leading to incomplete data gathering due to constant calibration of capnography and respiratory mask falling off during procedure due to patient cooperation.
 When the mask fell, neither Linshom nor capnography data could be captured.
 There were no issues with the Linshom monitor capturing data.
 Out of the 12 patients who were selected, data was gathered over a total time period of 190 min.
-Approximately 3000 breaths were collected over the 190-min period given that each patient averaged 16 breaths per minute.
-Based on the data collection and review, we found that the LRMD device was able to capture a statistically significant number of respirations compared to the conventional capnography monitor.
+Approximately 3000 breaths were collected over the 190 min period given that each patient averaged 16 breaths per minute.
+Based on the data collection and review, we found that the LRMD was able to capture a statistically significant number of respirations compared to the conventional capnography monitor.

-The LRMD respiratory rate highly correlated with Capnography respiratory rate with a P value of < 0.001.
-In addition to being statistically comparable to the Capnography device in measuring respiratory rate, the LRMD respiratory monitoring device was also able to detect increases in respiratory rate similar to that of the Capnography device.
-The average capnography respiratory rate increased by 0.66 breaths for every additional one breath measured by LRMD device.
+The LRMD respiratory rate highly correlated with capnography respiratory rate with a P value of < 0.001.
+In addition to being statistically comparable to the capnography device in measuring respiratory rate, the LRMD was also able to detect increases in respiratory rate similar to that of the capnography device.
+The average capnography respiratory rate increased by 0.66 breaths for every additional one breath measured by the LRMD.

-BPM comparison per patient
+Breaths per minute comparison per patient